 In The Observer Book of Cats (1959) Grace Pond wrote that curly fur could be introduced into any breed without any need to change the breed name.
 The GCCF would merely require an description to be added to the cat to denote it had rex fur.
 "At one or two cat shows within the last year or two, cats with coats of a third type have been exhibited.
 In these, as with some other animals, the hairs of the coat are waved and it is this type of hair that is known as ‘rex’.
 The rex coat is considerably shorter than the normal short-haired type, and feels much finer and silkier.
 The coat is dense, and no guard hairs are visible, these being shortened to just below the top level of the coat.
 The rex-coated rabbits have no wave in their coats nowadays, even though they have been evolved from waved stock, and if so desired, the wave in the rex coat of the cat could be eliminated by selective breeding to give the same wonderfully attractive kind of coat.
 Rex hair type can be transferred to any breed, colour or type of cat.
 This means that any existing breed or variety will retain all the characteristics of its breed when ‘ rexed’, except only that its normal coat type will be changed to the rex type.
 It will be understood, therefore, that ‘rex’ is not a new breed of cat, and that should the Governing Council of the Cat Fancy accept this additional hair type, no new breed number would be necessary, but just a description in the book of standards of rex type of hair and coat."This was before the appearance of another type of rex cat in Britain; with 2 different types of rex fur, the GCCF abandoned this early proposal.

-The German Rex was discovered a year later in 1951 at Berlin's Hufeland Hospital by Frau Dr Scheuer-Karpin.
+According to some sources, the German Rex may initially have occurred in 1946, but no interest was taken until the 1950s.
+The German Rex was discovered a year after the Cornish Rex in 1951 at Berlin's Hufeland Hospital by Frau Dr Scheuer-Karpin.
 A curly-coated stray cat known as Laemmchen (Lambkin) had reared kittens in the hospital grounds.
 Some reports give 1946 as the date, which pre-dates the Cornish Rex and som suggest Laemmchen was a descendant of Kater Munk.
 If so, Laemmchen was then just a curiosity and there was no attempt to deliberately breed curly-coated cats until the 1950s, probably prompted by the discovery of the Cornish Rex.
 In any event, Laemmchen mated with one of her own sons in 1956, producing more Rex-coated cats.
 Test matings demonstrated that the German Rex was caused by the same recessive gene which caused the Cornish Rex.
 It is similar to the Cornish Rex but with a thicker coat and different body shape from mating with European Shorthairs.
 The Angora German Rex (Longhaired German Rex) is an important part of the German Rex breeding programme.

 Laemmchen's kittens prior to Dr Scheuer-Karpin adopting her are unaccounted for and many of her later ones are untraceable.
 Laemmchen's last kittens were born in 1962 and she died in 1964.
 By 1968 only three of her direct descendents known.
 The Barensfeld family in East Berlin had maintained the pure German Rex lines and produced Ferdi, Roland and Silke von Grund.
 Various East German cat breeders had bred cats from Laemmchen's curly-coated offspring.
 In 1957, a German Rex kitten was sent to a British breeder but died soon after arrival.
 In 1960, some were sent to Paris but died in transit; a later export arrived healthy and was exhibited.
 In 1961, German Rexes were exported to the USA and enthusiastically bred.
 The breed was featured in an American magazine in 1971, though the last American-bred German Rexes were born in 1970 and the breed soon vanished and was forgotten.
 It seemingly could not compete against the Cornish and Devon Rexes.